FALAISE CASTLE AND PAYS D'AUGE

 A SIP OF CIDER, POMMEAU

-Although France has the reputation of a winemaking country, Normandy's most famous produce is actually cider.
+In spite of the fact that France has the reputation of a being winemaking country, Normandy's most famous produce is actually cider.
 Pays d’Auge holds several AOC (Appellation d'Origine Contrôlée) - plus other quality labels - for its cider or cider-derived beverages.
 There is a multitude of places where one can learn about the craftsmanship of cider making but nothing compares to an authentic Pays d'Auge farm.
 A hands-on experience enabling you to learn from the artisans themselves what it takes to transform the juicy apples they harvest each fall into golden-sparkling cider, all while siping some of the finest Normandy cider, pommeau or Calvados!